Harry-Linner/2025ADS/project8/MapReduce_Experiment_Report.md

 5. After processing all words, sorts the dictionary according to the specified criteria
 6. Outputs the sorted results

-&nbsp;&nbsp;&nbsp;&nbsp;The time complexity of the serial algorithm is O(n × m), where n is the number of words in the input and m is the number of unique words, due to the linear search in the dictionary for each word.

 ### 2.2 Parallel Algorithm (MapReduce)
 &nbsp;&nbsp;&nbsp;&nbsp;The parallel implementation follows the MapReduce paradigm: